Navideck/purchases_dart/packages/purchases_dart/README.md

-## Purchases Dart

-Dart implementation of [purchases_flutter](https://pub.dev/packages/purchases_flutter) plugin
+# PurchasesDart

+`PurchasesDart` is a pure Dart implementation of the `purchases_flutter` plugin, designed to facilitate in-app purchases and subscriptions.
+This plugin requires a `storeProduct` for communication with the store backend.
+It is platform-independent and can be integrated with various store implementations, such as Stripe, through `purchases_dart_stripe`.

-## Get Started
+## Getting Started

-Configure `PurchasesDart` first with `PurchasesDartConfiguration`

-Requires `storeProduct` for communicating with the store, this plugin does not provide any store, and hence independent of platforms,

-We have StripeStore implementation [purchases_dart_stripe]() which can be used with `PurchasesDart` to implement Stripe
+Before using `PurchasesDart`, you must configure it with `PurchasesDartConfiguration`.
+This configuration requires an API key, a user ID, and a `storeProduct` instance.
+Below is an example of how to configure `PurchasesDart`:

 ```dart
 await PurchasesDart.configure(